theWhiteFox/theWhiteFox/_posts/2018-04-18-AngularReact-JS-.md

 categories: jekyll first month
 ---

-Learning JavaScript (JS) with Angular & React and jekyell.
+Learning JavaScript (JS) with Angular React & jekyell.
 I'm learning these fameworks to improve my understanding of JS and how it works to build easier maintain and edit apps.

 My AngualarJS apps hosted sites on Azure and GitHub pages